 Our subject as of today is the row echelon form.
 We are using the row matrix operation to create a new form which is the RE form.
 The following steps are explained:

 1-For the first row of the first item, the first row/first column is called the leading item, which must be equal to 1.

 2-For the first column/2nd row and third row, all the elements are zeros.

 2-For the second row, the leading item which is 1 will be below and to the right of the previous row’s leading item, as we can see the number 1 is the second row/2nd column position.
 Put a zero below the leading item in the third row.

 For the third row, we expect to have a leading I as in the third column.
-This is one definition for the row echelon form Quoted from Steven Leon’s book-Linear algebra with applications.
+This is one definition for the RE form Quoted from Steven Leon’s book Linear Algebra with Applications.

 What is the RREF?

 The RREF stands for the reduced row echelon form, this form has the three previous items included in the RE form but all leading entries must be 1s.
 The column that has the first leading one should have zeros below it.
 While the columns of the leading ones should include zeros above and below the leading ones.

 This is the case of a matrix with a 3×3 dimension in the REF.
 We have a diagonal that contains three ones, the leading items are nonzero values.
 The first leading one has two zeros below the leading item.

 This is the case of a matrix of a dimension of 3×4 in the augmented form.
 We have a diagonal of nonzeros items, shown as ones.
 The solid boxes include any possible values.